scholzj/kafka-enablement-2020/ocp-upgrade/README.md

 * Edit the Kafka CR and change the version field to `2.5.0.
 * Watch the rolling updates happen multiple times.
-* After the upgrade is finished, update the clients and the `log.message.format.version` option.
+* After the upgrade is finished, you can upgrade the clients and afterwards set the `log.message.format.version` option to `2.5`.